Sterling hits 8-month high versus weaker dollar on Fed news

 The euro was down 0.1 percent at 83.83 pence, having hit an eight-month low of 83.56 pence on Friday.

-UK inflation data and the Bank minutes are also due on Tuesday and Wednesday.
+UK inflation data and Bank of England minutes are also due on Tuesday and Wednesday.

 "We cannot rule out further upside in sterling/dollar, with a rise to the $1.60 level possible.
 There is the risk that stronger-than-expected retail sales (Thurs) or CPI (Tues) push sterling higher," Morgan Stanley analysts said in a note to clients.

-Recent strong UK data has led markets to price in a rise in interest rates well before the Bank has flagged, possibly as soon as late 2014.
+Recent strong UK data has led markets to price in a rise in interest rates well before the Bank of England has flagged, possibly as soon as late 2014.

-The Bank has said it does not plan to raise interest rates before UK unemployment falls to 7 percent, which it does not forecast to happen until late 2016.
+The BoE has said it does not plan to raise interest rates before UK unemployment falls to 7 percent, which it does not forecast to happen until late 2016.